MyBord/mybord-client/docs/projectManagement.md

     registers
   * create error if server is down
   * when error boundary is triggered, you get a white screen
-  * fix import of all styles, one single import for styles at root of app
-  * fix profile popover
-  * add more code splitting
   * when refreshing the dashboard, the spa fallback seems to be persisting for too long
-  * refactor list in this pm

 ### B. High - MVP

 ### C. Medium

+  * fix import of all styles, one single import for styles at root of app
   * handle front end if server is down for both app and landing
   * make sure app is responsive and mobile friendly
   * Preventing Rapid-Fire Login Attempts